 Fortunately, complications from smoking and other uses of tobacco don’t have to be a lifelong sentence.
 Quitting tobacco can greatly increase the health of your teeth and gums.
 Even just lowering your tobacco use can have a significant effect.
-Drs.
-Saunders and Dickson can help restore damaged teeth and gums with LANAP laser treatment in Harrisonburg and Winchester, VA.
+Dr. Saunders can help restore damaged teeth and gums with LANAP laser treatment in Harrisonburg, VA.
 This treatment often eliminates the need for oral surgery by using a laser to vaporize bacteria and tissue that has been affected.
 Give us a call to go over treatment options and to get you back on the road to oral health.

 Monday: 8:00am - 5:00pm

 Thursday: 8:00am - 5:00pm